samarara/diwya-portfolio/src/pages/case-studies/ideating-conversational-interfaces.md

 # Prototype

 The final design we decided to build prototypes for are displayed below.
-Some key visual design changes include moving to a larger chat bubble layout, as we did not want to give off the impression that it was a live chatbot but rather a combination of an informational website and a chat-like interface.
+Some key visual design changes include moving to a larger chat bubble layout because we did not want to give off the impression that it was a live chatbot but rather a combination of an informational website and a chat-like interface.

 ![](/img/final-designs.jpg)

 # Testing

-With user testing there were many changes that we made, one of which was to create a back and forth interface rather with the same layout style tested in the testing session (see example below).
-Moreover, people wanted to search through topics, so a search bar exploration was on of the next steps to be made.
+With user testing there were many changes that were made, one of which was to create a back and forth interface (see example below).
+In addition, people wanted to search through topics, so a search bar exploration was one of the next steps to be designed.

 ![](/img/back_and_forth.png)

-Another area of confusion found in user testing involved the 'pinning' feature, as some users did not know what the iconography meant.
+An area of confusion found in user testing involved the 'pinning' feature, as some users did not know what the iconography meant.
 This is because pinning can act as a 'pin to top' in other digital experiences, instead of a saving action.
 As a result, more visual feedback on what 'pinning' actually does and where to access these pins were added, as shown in the image below.

 ![](/img/pining.png)

 # Learnings

-Overall, this was a brief summary on how the Double Diamond design process is helpful when solving for any given problem.
+Overall, this was a brief summary on how the Double Diamond design process is helpful when solving a broad problem.
 This was my first opportunity to design a product from end-to-end and I learned how important it is to involve stakeholders earlier on in the process with different[ ideation exercises](https://drive.google.com/open?id=1yz8lkDIJvcjT4OwGs_lV0fIeEQ4Fasu1mrUxQ-czGdk) in order to align on the product goals and their expectations.

 I was also reminded that your first idea is not always your best idea, and going through various explorations may be time-consuming, but it is also essential when trying to understand the intentionality behind our design solutions.

 I'd like to thank David Janik-Jones, my design mentor at TD, for helping me learn how to be a more process driven designer!